Frequently Asked Questions

 Yes, Pointfuse supports 3Dconnexion mice.

-You can generate a vector model without displaying the point cloud.
-However, if you DO want to display the point cloud: • Check you have the latest drivers for your graphics card. • Your computer may be installed with two graphics cards – an integrated Intel and either a NVIDIA or AMD dedicated graphics card.
+You can generate a mesh model without displaying the point cloud (not available in trial version).
+However, if you DO want to display the point cloud: Check you have the latest drivers for your graphics card.
+Your computer may be installed with two graphics cards – an integrated Intel and either a NVIDIA or AMD dedicated graphics card.
 To run Pointfuse you will need to make sure that the dedicated graphics card is being used.
-This can be enabled in the preferences (see FAQ 2.3).
+This can be enabled in the preferences.